Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 by conjugacy in $\PSL_2 \complexes$.
 The space $R(S)$ has a topology coming from the representation space and we endow $AH(S)$ with its quotient topology.
 We denote an element of $AH(S)$ also by $(G, \phi)$ for some representative of the equivalence class.
 We call $\phi$ a marking of the Kleinian group $G$.

-The set of faithful discrete representations of $\pi_1(S)$ into $\PSL_2 \reals$ modulo conjugacy constitutes the Teichm\"{u}ller space of $S$, which we denote by $\mathcal T(S)$.
-Then, $\mathcal T(S)$ is naturally contained in $AH(S)$.
+The set of faithful discrete representations of $\pi_1(S)$ into $\PSL_2 \reals$, which induce the same orientation as the one given on $S$, modulo conjugacy constitutes the Teichm\"{u}ller space of $S$, which we denote by $\mathcal T(S)$.
+Therefore, $\mathcal T(S)$ is naturally contained in $AH(S)$.
 More generally, the space of quasi-Fuchsian groups $QF(S)$ lies in $AH(S)$.
 A quasi-Fuchsian group is a Kleinian group whose domain of discontinuity is a disjoint union of two simply connected components.
 By the theory of Ahlfors-Bers, $QF(S)$ is parametrised by a homeomorphism $qf: \mathcal T(S) \times \mathcal T(\bar S) \rightarrow QF(S)$.
-Here both $\mathcal T(S)$ and $\mathcal T(\bar S)$ are the Teichm\"{u}ller space of $S$, but the latter one is identified with $\mathcal T(S)$ by an orientation reversing auto-homeomorphism of $S$.
+Here both $\mathcal T(S)$ and $\mathcal T(\bar S)$ are the Teichm\"{u}ller space of $S$, but the latter one is identified with $\mathcal T(S)$ by an orientation reversing automorphism of $S$.
 For $(m,n) \in \mathcal T(S) \times \mathcal T(\bar S)$, its image $qf(m,n)$ is obtained by starting from a Fuchsian group and solving a Beltrami equation so that the conformal structure on the quotient of the lower Jordan domain is $m$ and that on the quotient of the upper Jordan domain is $n$.
-We call $m$ and $n$ the lower and upper {\sl conformal structures at infinity} of $qf(m,n)$ respectively.
+We call $m$ and $n$ the lower and upper {\em conformal structures at infinity} of $qf(m,n)$ respectively.
 The set of Fuchsian groups corresponds to a slice of the form $\{qf(m, m)\}$.
-By the theory of Ahlfors-Bers combined with Sullivan's rigidity \cite{Su}, we know that $QF(S)$ is the interior of the entire deformation space $AH(S)$.
+By the theory of Ahlfors-Bers combined with Sullivan's stability theorem \cite{Su2}, we know that $QF(S)$ is the interior of the entire deformation space $AH(S)$.
 On the other hand, the Bers-Sullivan-Thurston density conjecture, which was solved by Bromberg \cite{Br}, Brock-Bromberg \cite{BB} in this setting, or is obtained as a corollary of the ending lamination conjecture \cite{BCM} combined with \cite{OhI}, $AH(S)$ is the closure of $QF(S)$.

 By Margulis' lemma, there is a positive constant $\epsilon_0$ such that for any hyperbolic $3$-manifold, its $\epsilon_0$-thin part is a disjoint union of cusp neighbourhoods and tubular neighbourhoods of short closed geodesics, which are called Margulis tubes.
 For a hyperbolic 3-manifold $M$, we denote by $M_0$ the complement of its cusp neighbourhoods.